Discrete-Time Integrator

 -

-When the integral is greater than or equal to Upper saturation limit, the output is held at Upper saturation limit.
+When the integral is greater than or equal to Upper saturation limit, the output signal is held at Upper saturation limit.

 The signal takes one of three values: